 C. Shared walk-in closet

-D. Shared master bath with dual vanities, freestanding tub, and garden shower
+D. Shared primary bath with dual vanities, freestanding tub, and garden shower

 The St. James